RedisLabs/redislabs-docs/content/glossary/_index.md

 ## P - Q {#letter-p}

 {{%definition "participating clusters"%}}
-Clusters participating in the multi-master replication of an Active-Active database.
+Clusters participating in the multi-primary replication of an Active-Active database.
 {{%/definition%}}

 {{%definition "provisioning"%}}